qlyoung/qplan/DESIGN.md

 When displaying computed results, try to ensure that the user sees the major factors it was computed from.

+- Consistent color scheme

+Use a black background with white text for input screens.
+Use a white background with black text for output screens.

 ## Coding practices

 This program computes values that have safety implications.
 While this program